ONLYOFFICE/docspace-api-sdk-csharp/docs/SettingsNotificationsApi.md

 # **GetNotificationChannels**
 > NotificationChannelStatusWrapper GetNotificationChannels ()

-Returns a list of notification channels
+Returns a list of notification channels.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-notification-channels/).